Gonzalo Franetovic

 In my doctoral dissertation, I examined how the socioeconomic composition of individuals’ social environments shapes their attitudes towards inequality, with an emphasis on personal networks and socializing institutions like schools and neighborhoods.
 I addressed this through cross-country data, complex network methods, and a life course perspective, analyzing variations across social positions.

-My work has been published in Social Indicators Research, Frontiers in Sociology, and Spanish Journal of Sociology, among others, addressing inequality, social mobility, and distributive justice through methods including network analysis, longitudinal and multilevel approaches, and comparative research.
+My work has been published in Network Science, Social Indicators Research, Frontiers in Sociology, and Spanish Journal of Sociology, among others, addressing inequality, social mobility, and distributive justice through methods including network analysis, longitudinal and multilevel approaches, and comparative research.

 I have gained teaching experience doing undergraduate courses on sociological theory, inequality, economic sociology, and quantitative methods at Collegio Carlo Alberto, Pontificia Universidad Católica de Chile, Alberto Hurtado University, and San Sebastian University.
 I have also worked as a Socioeconomic Analyst at the National Statistics Institute of Chile.